Becoming an Appraiser

 Students must attend all the sessions of each class and pass a written exam to receive credit.
 To proceed beyond the Trainee level, a person needs to have an associate's degree (starting January 2015 the requirement becomes a bachelor's degree) or higher (for Certified Residential) or a bachelor's degree or higher (for Certified General).
 The AQB recently announced that as of January 1, 2015, a bachelor's degree will be required for both Certified categories.
 Note: classes you may have taken in college or to obtain a real estate salesperson or broker license generally do not count towards this requirement.
 The only exception would be when these classes have been approved by the state licensing board, the Massachusetts Board of Registration of Real Estate Appraisers.

-Supervisor and Trainee seminar: Both the supervisory appraor and trainee are required to complete a 4-hour seminars on the role and responsibilities of each person.
+Supervisor and Trainee seminar: Both the supervisory appraor and trainee are required to complete a 4-hour online seminar on the role and responsibilities of each person.

 Securing a trainee position: Most states now require the trainee to have secured a position with a supervisory appraiser before applying for a trainee license.
 You may check each state's requirments by visiting their websites for specific information.
 Links are below.